Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 and $f$ is said to be quasi-conformal if $K_f$ is finite.
 If $QC([g]_1,[g]_2)$ denotes the set of all quasiconformal homeomorphisms between $(S,[g]_1)$ and $(S,[g]_2)$ fixing the points $p_i$, then we can define the Teichm\"uller distance between $[g]_1$ and $[g]_2$ as follows:

-This completes the conformal definition of the moduli space of two-dimensional oriented cobordisms isomorphic to $S$.
-It is the metric space defined as follows:
+The moduli space of two-dimensional oriented cobordisms isomorphic to $S$ is then defined to be the following metric space:

-For $S$ that are not connected, we simply take the product of these spaces over all components.
-An alternative definition of these spaces is as the quotient of Teichm\"uller space (the space of quasiconformal maps modulo conformal equivalence) by the action of the mapping class group $\mr{Mod}(S,\partial S)$ (the connected components of the diffeomorphism group $\mr{Diff}(S,\partial S)$).
+For $S$ that are not connected, we take the product of these spaces over all components.
+An alternative definition of these spaces is as the quotient of Teichm\"uller space (the space of quasiconformal maps modulo conformal equivalence) by the action of the mapping class group $\mr{Mod}(S,\partial S)$, i.e., the group of components of the diffeomorphism group $\mr{Diff}(S,\partial S)$.
 This is a free proper action on a contractible space and hence $\cM_g(n,m) \simeq B\mr{Mod}(S,\partial S)$.
-In that case all connected components of $\mr{Diff}(S,\partial S)$ are contractible and we can thus furthermore conclude that
+All connected components of $\mr{Diff}(S,\partial S)$ are contractible and we can thus conclude that

-The last term makes clear why $\cM_g(n,m)$ is a model for the moduli space of two-dimensional oriented cobordisms; any bundle of cobordisms over a paracompact space $B$ with transition functions given by diffeomorphisms, can be obtained by pulling back a universal bundle from $\cM_g(n,m)$ along a map $B \to \cM_g(n,m)$.

-We end this subsection by describing this universal bundle.
-Just like the moduli space $\cM_g(n,m)$ is the quotient of the space of conformal classes of metrics $[g]_1$ by the diffeomorphisms, the universal bundle is the quotient of the space consisting of pairs $([g],x)$ of a conformal class of metrics and a point $x \in S$, by conformal diffeomorphisms acting diagonally.
+This explains why $\cM_g(n,m)$ is a model for the moduli space of two-dimensional oriented cobordisms; any bundle of cobordisms over a paracompact space $B$ with transition functions given by diffeomorphisms, can be obtained up to isomorphism by pulling back a universal bundle over $\cM_g(n,m)$ along a map $B \to \cM_g(n,m)$.
+This universal bundle is the quotient of the space consisting of pairs $([g],x)$ of a conformal class of metrics and a point $x \in S$, by conformal diffeomorphisms acting diagonally.